FirelyTeam/firely-docs/firelyserver/releasenotes/roadmap.rst

    * Downloadable version of Firely Server that is fully compliant with the MedMij standards

-* Bulk data export as a service
+* Bulk data export as a separate service - deploy and scale it independently of Firely Server itself.

 * Bulk data import tool for MongoDB